 NHK notes that it's "rare" in Japan for a defendant to be rearrested after posting bail—$9 million in Ghosn's case—but sources told the Japanese broadcaster that additional evidence uncovered in the ongoing financial investigation prompted prosecutors to act.
 The bail agreement also banned Ghosn from using the internet; it's not clear whether his tweet announcing the press conference was sent by him personally, which would obviously be a violation of that accord.

 Bartiromo certainly thinks something is afoot.
 "Unbelievable night.
 I was about to interview @carlosghosn in exclusive on the phone.
 Literally as he was calling in, 10 agents showed up at his house & took him...This is criminal.
-Who wd invest in
+Who wd invest in #japan?" she tweeted.

 More likely, the arrest is in response to the latest allegations of wrongdoing by Ghosn, in which Nissan and Renault executives say it appears the former chairman and CEO funneled over $32 million in company funds through a dealership in Oman to secretly purchase a luxury yacht.
 Ghosn's attorneys have strongly denied the accusations, as they've steadfastly done since he was first arrested back on November 19, 2018 and charged with cooking the books to underreport his compensation and use company profits for personal gain.

 Ghosn himself has maintained that his prosecution is the result of a corporate coup d'état, made easier by his status as a foreigner, where Nissan executives worked to take him down after they determined the Japanese company was becoming too closely tied with and dependent upon Renault.